-Be nice to each other- respect will get you far
+Be nice to each other- respect will get you far with me

 Impact calc and weighing of final arguments is the best strat with me

 Don't argue with me in rfd.
-If I drop you and you think you should have won, explain it better next time
+If I drop you and you think you should have won, explain it better next time.

 I can handle post-nov level speeds for spreading, but thats it.